 Midland School, located on a 2,860-acre ranch in Santa Barbara County, is the leader in place-based, experiential education.
 Everything we do-from how we maintain our co-ed campus to the way we feed ourselves to the rigorous courses we teach originates from an intentional curriculum that focuses not only on high-caliber, college-preparatory classes, but also on true leadership, intentional community, and environmental stewardship.
 COME PREPARED Living your education starts with taking control of your education.
 In 1932, Paul Squibb and the first class of 9 students bravely founded a school that would be an alternative to the regular thing.
 They defined its optimistic spirit.
 Today, each incoming class leaves its own indelible mark on Midland's legacy.
 Follow in their footsteps or chart your own course.
 Or, take the best from both endeavors.
 You'll have the freedom to explore, discover and shape your own learning-to live your education.
-Midland's Campus On Paper: Mapping Our Trails

 CLOCKWISE FROM ABOVE:

-Students and faculty install a new set of campus solar panels, Mattox '24 shares her senior project, Kevin '26 works with Memphis at the barn, students relax in a cabin, the farm crew shows off fall produce WHAT WE DO MATTERS The Midland program merges high-caliber college preparation with innovative experiential learning.
+Students and faculty install a new set of campus solar panels, Mateo '21 splits wood for his showerfire, Head of School Christopher Barnes works with students during their free period, US History class discusses the Cold War, cabin hang-out time, and José Juan '87, Dean of Students, leads his class in conversation.
+WHAT WE DO MATTERS The Midland program merges high-caliber college preparation with innovative experiential learning.
 With extraordinary resources at hand-2,860 acres in Santa Barbara County, a 90-year-old culture of responsibility to community and environment, and a deeply committed faculty-we develop personal agency in our students.
 Midland cultivates the belief that it matters what we do, and we actively engage students in their high school journey, both within and outside the classroom.